-The Museum subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market, which are measured at fair value and investments for which the Museum chose to designate to be measured at fair value.
-Changes in fair value are recognized in the statement of operations.
+The Museum subsequently measures all its financial assets and liabilities at cost or amortized cost, except for investments in equity instruments that are quoted in an active market, which are measured at fair value.
+Changes in fair value are recognized in Statement of Operations in the period incurred.